 Now, before I continue, it might look like I’ll be bashing the game left and right.
 That I’m finding negatives all over the place.
 But, keep in mind that this game is still under development.
 There is a lot here already, the only thing the developers now need to do is to polish the game up in something quite unique.
 I’m not hating on the game, nor am I saying it’s a bad game.
 With that said, let’s move on.

 Visually, this game looks amazing.
 I really like the art style of this game.
 The levels you visit are detailed and the animation is amazing.
-I really like how long-distance shots give you a zoom in on the action as if you were watching an action movie.
+I really like how long-distance shots give you zoom in on the action as if you were watching an action movie.
 Maybe it’s a good idea to disable those to give the game more fighting power on older hardware?

 The UI of this game needs some polishing.
 Things I would love to see is, in what order you are going to move your units and the enemy units are going to move like in Stella Glow.
 Also, I would love to see where you could move with your character.
 You do see the boundaries, yes.
 But, I would love to see a visual representation on the ground how far you can go.

 Besides that, I would love to have a sort of mini-map.
-And on that mini-map, you would see where certain protective places are and maybe easier see if you are in the enemy’s line of sight.
+And on that mini-map, you would see where certain protective places are and maybe easier to see if you are in the enemy’s line of sight.

-The biggest issue with the UI right now is the level up system.
+The biggest issue with the UI right now is the level-up system.
 It works just fine, don’t get me wrong.
 The issue with it is, that it doesn’t jump directly in the eye.
 I didn’t always notice that I couldn’t continue since one of my units leveled up.
 Maybe a sound effect and a bit more visual flair would be great.

 Now, I’m not going to review the mechanics too much in-depth since they are subject to change.
 For example, the leveling up system gives you two random choices of new abilities.
 This makes leveling up unique and interesting.
 But, the stats don’t increase nearly as much.
 I barely notice any change in stats apart from a very tiny bit of additional health.

 At the moment of writing, I really don’t like the difficulty curve in this game.
 I’m not saying that the game is too hard.
-I’m saying that this game gets way to hard, way to fast.
+I’m saying that this game gets way too hard, way to fast.
 For example, some enemies drop healing items, but you can’t store them.

 In addition to that, you can’t save during missions.
 You will lose progress.
 This is something I wish they changed.
 Now, I could possibly rant about this, but the changelog said: “added basic save game information”.
 So, here is my hoping they will expand this feature. 🙂